ziedtuihri/myRepo/README.md

 <br>
 <h3> difference between spring-boot-starter-parent and spring-boot-parent</h3>

-Spring Boot Starter Parent helps us with managing dependency versions, the java version used by project and the default configuration for plug-ins, as we don't<br> have to specify a lot of things manually.go to <a href="https://stackoverflow.com/questions/56955525/need-to-know-the-difference-between-spring-boot-starter-parent-and-spring-boot-p" target="_blank">this</a><br>
+Spring Boot Starter Parent helps us with managing dependency versions, the java version used by project and the default configuration for plug-ins, as we don't<br> have to specify a lot of things manually.<br> for more information go to <a href="https://stackoverflow.com/questions/56955525/need-to-know-the-difference-between-spring-boot-starter-parent-and-spring-boot-p" target="_blank">this</a><br>

 It helps us with the following :<br>